 GeneCards Summary for TNK2 Gene

-TNK2 (Tyrosine Kinase, Non-Receptor, 2) is a Protein Coding gene.
-Diseases associated with TNK2 include infantile-onset mesial temporal lobe epilepsy with severe cognitive regression.
-Among its related pathways are G-protein signaling_Regulation of CDC42 activity and Actin Nucleation by ARP-WASP Complex.
-GO annotations related to this gene include protein serine/threonine kinase activity and non-membrane spanning protein tyrosine kinase activity.
-An important paralog of this gene is TNK1.
+TNK2 (Tyrosine Kinase Non Receptor 2) is a Protein Coding gene.
+Diseases associated with TNK2 include infantile-onset mesial temporal lobe epilepsy with severe cognitive regression and subacute myeloid leukemia.
+Among its related pathways are Tyrosine Kinases / Adaptors and Actin Nucleation by ARP-WASP Complex.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
+An important paralog of this gene is TYK2.

 UniProtKB/Swiss-Prot for TNK2 Gene